0x09AL/DropboxC2C/README.md

 # Installation

-1-) Install the required libraries.
+1-) Clone the repository.

 2-) Modify the API Key on agent.py and main.py # The api key must be created from the dropbox web interface.

-3-) Use pyinstaller to create an exe for agent.py # pyinstall --onefile --uac-admin agent.py // There is a strange bug in pyinstaller and you need to provide --uac-admin otherwise the persistence won't work.

-4-) Profit
+3-) Run install.bat on a Windows Machine.
+You will get agent.exe which is the "compiled" agent.

+4-) Run main.py and run the agent on the compromised server.

+Video Coming Soon